New Service & Line Extension

-Within the means and ability of the District, it is the policy to extend electrical service to residential, commercial, and industrial loads in all areas located within the District’s service territory.
-The District shall make electrical extensions, upon request and payment according to applicable fee schedules, from all locations where adequate capacity is available for the load requested.
+Within the means and ability of Clatskanie People’s Utility District (“District”), it is the policy to extend electrical service to residential, commercial, and industrial loads in all areas located within the District’s service territory.
+The District shall make electrical extensions, upon request and payment, according to applicable fee schedules, from all locations where adequate capacity is available for the load requested.
 The District shall have final determination and sole discretion in determining the most viable electrical line extension capacity and route.

 Application/Design Fee – The fee paid by the customer to cover the cost of designing the service.

 Applicable Regulations – All District facilities falling under this procedure shall comply with any applicable law, the National Electric Code (“NEC”), National Electric Safety Code (“NESC”), and all applicable District Construction Standards and Service Requirements.

 Area Light – An un-metered exterior light fixture installed on District facilities and maintained by the District.
 An Area Light agreement is required to be signed by the customer.